wgroeneveld/jefklakscodex/content/no-copyright.md

 Who doesn't like cookies?
 I'm [a baker](https://redzuurdesem.be/) - I would know.
 Well, I don't like cookies on websites, because they rise privacy concerns.
 That is why, inspired by [Laura Kalbag's "I don't track you"](https://laurakalbag.com/i-dont-track-you/) philosophy, I do everything I can to _not_ track you, but to track **traffic** instead.

 I achieved this by ditching Google Analytics and hosting third-party libraries myself.
 So _rest assured_, Google does not know you were here!
-Instead, I use [Fathom](https://usefathom.com), a simple and privacy-focused analytics system that is self-hosted.
-It does require one simple cookie but it's on my own SSL-verified domain.
+Instead, I use [GoatCounter](https://www.goatcounter.com), a simple and privacy-focused analytics system that is self-hosted.
+It does _not_ require any cookie and it's hosted on my own SSL-verified domain.

 When a YouTube video is embedded into one of these pages, it will run in "no cookie" mode.
 That means content will be served from youtube-nocookie.com, preventing Google from tracking my visitors.